A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Introduction

 In this paper, we consider both deterministic schemes and stochastic schemes.
 For the stochastic schemes, there is a random distribution \(\Xi\) on \(S^{n-1}\) such that each iterate \(x^k\) depends on a descent direction \(d^k\) which is independently drawn from \(\Xi\).
-We denote by \(\xi^k\) the joint distribution of \((d^i)_{i=1}^k\).
-We denote by \(V_{k+1}\) the expectation of \(V(x^{k+1})\) conditioned on \(\xi^k\),
+We denote by \(\xi^k\) the joint distribution of \({(d^i)}^k_{i=1}\), and by \(V_{k}\) the expectation of \(V(x^{k})\) with respect to \(\xi^{k}\),